 When she toured with the critically acclaimed Deaf West Broadway production of BIG RIVER.
 The company performed in Tokyo and an earthquake happened during a show, forcing everyone to stop for a few minutes until it was safe to proceed.
 The cast, in period costume, awaited the official okay in Japanese, English and American Sign Language then picked up where the show left off.

 An alumna of Philadelphia's University of the Arts with a BFA in Modern Dance, she has since broadened her horizons as an actor, director, choreographer, and occasional American Sign Language consultant in television, independent films, music videos, web series, Off Broadway, and on the Great White Way itself, as well as throughout NY, LA, and MANY cities in between.

-In recent years, Alexandria worked on the Tony-nominated Deaf West production of SPRING AWAKENING as the associate choreographer, also adding to her Broadway credits as Marlee Matlin's understudy for "Adult Woman" and proudly being given the role of "Adult Woman" for the show's final month at the Brooks Atkinson Theatre.
+From 2014-2016, she worked the fast and furious turn around of what became the Tony-nominated Deaf West production of SPRING AWAKENINGas the associate choreographer, also adding to her Broadway credits as Marlee Matlin's understudy for "Adult Woman" and proudly being given the role of "Adult Woman" for the show's final month at the Brooks Atkinson Theatre.

 Alexandria shared the stage with Meryl Streep and Kevin Kline in the Public Theatre's Shakespeare in the Park production of MOTHER COURAGE, adapted by Tony Kushner and directed by George C. Wolfe.